aka Andy Warhol’s Frankenstein

 The good doctor (Udo Kier, who plays the sickliest Dracula ever in the later film) is out to make a master race.
 He knows, though, that he must first create the master parents first.
 He and his assistant, Otto (Arno Juerging) find pieces of people to put together to form the perfect man and woman.
 They already have the woman put together, but the man is proving to be a bit harder.

 That is, until they mistake Sacha (Srdjan Zelenovic) for a ladies’ man.
-He’s actually quite gay for his best friend, Nicholas (Joe Dallesandro, who is in all of Morrissey’s films to this point).
+He’s actually quite gay for his best friend, Nicholas (Joe Dallesandro, who is in all of Morrissey’s films to this point and is the dude on the cover of The Smiths’ first album).
 This won’t help Baron Frankenstein and Otto breed their perfect race.

 Meanwhile, Nicholas is bedding the Baron’s wife/sister, Katrin (Monique van Vooren), who is upset that the people around her are all “dirty.”
 Huh.